matthiaskramm/mrscake/README.md

 About:
 ------

-mrscake (read: "Mrs. Cake") is a machine learning library that automatically picks the best model for you.
+mrscake (read: "Mrs. Cake") is a machine learning library that automatically picks the best[1] model for you.
 It can also generate code.
 Generated code might look like this: